forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 10 - 14 years | 36 % | 39 % | 75 %

 #### Findings
-* Attack rates for about 50% for unvaccinated children in households/huts and about 20% in compounds regardless of age group (Table 2.) // surprising since in the older age groups previous measles infection are more prevalent ([Setting](#setting-measles-senegal)) and a previous infection provides near complete immunity.
+* Attack rates are about 50% for unvaccinated children in households/huts and about 20% in compounds regardless of age group (Table 2.) // surprising since in the older age groups previous measles infection are more prevalent ([Setting](#setting-measles-senegal)) and a previous infection provides near complete immunity [to cite].
 * Attack rates for vaccinated children were about 10 % across all settings and age groups.
 (Table 2) // thus the vaccine seem to reduce susceptibility by 80 %
 * Unvaccinated index cases yield about 1.5 to 2 times more secondary cases (Table 3).
 * A measles infection was not associated to a change in school grades.

+#### Summary Sundell
+Sundell Nicklas, Dotevall Leif, Sansone Martina, Andersson Maria, Lindh Magnus, Wahlberg Thomas, Tyrberg Tobias, Westin Johan, Liljeqvist Jan-Åke, Bergström Tomas, Studahl Marie, Andersson Lars-Magnus.
+Measles outbreak in Gothenburg urban area, Sweden, 2017 to 2018: low viral load in breakthrough infections.
+Euro Surveill.
+2019;24(17):pii=1900114. https://doi.org/10.2807/1560-7917.ES.2019.24.17.1900114

+##### Methods

+##### Setting
+* "Vaccination was given as post-exposure prophylaxis, but also to individuals in the society who were uncertain of their vaccination history."

+##### Findings
+* The spread was superspreader driven with 4 cases with onward transmission, all index cases not vaccinated.
+Of 27 onwards transmissions, a total of 24 (11 + 13) were caused by two patient with a NPS viral loads of 17 and 18.
+The transmission chains visualized (shown is Figure 2 from the paper):

+* 16 of 28 measles infections were vaccine breakthroughs (some 1 and some 2 doses) and 12 naive infections.
+This despite an estimated vaccine coverage > 95 %;in  2007 seroprevalence investigation, antibodies were detected in >98% participants (Introduction section in the paper).
+Thus the vaccine seems to efficiently reduce detectable infections.

+* Viral loads from vaccinated cases were much lower than than those of unvaccinated cases (shown is Figure 4 from the paper)

+* "In addition, six confirmed vaccine infections were diagnosed in adult patients, who all received their first dose of measles vaccine during or directly after the outbreak (Table 3)."